-AT&T CEO Randall Stephenson set to speak amid fracas over Time Warner deal
+AT&T CEO Randall Stephenson: Still talking with DOJ, but ready to go to court

-AT&T CEO Randall Stephenson is set to speak publicly on Thursday amid a deepening public dispute with the Justice Department.
+AT&T CEO Randall Stephenson says he is in "advanced stages of negotiations" with the Justice Department.

-Stephenson is expected to defend AT&T's pending acquisition of CNN's parent company Time Warner.
-He'll be on stage at the Dealbook conference in New York on Thursday afternoon.
+Speaking at the Dealbook conference in New York on Thursday, Stephenson disputed claims that he offered to sell CNN to win government approval of AT&T's pending acquisition of CNN's parent company Time Warner.

+"I have never been told that the price of getting the deal done was selling CNN.
+Period.
+And likewise I have never offered to sell CNN," Stephenson said.
+"There is absolutely no intention that we would ever sell CNN.
+So take those two off the table."

 The deal, often described as the biggest media merger of the decade, is undergoing a difficult DOJ review.

+Stephenson said Thursday he has been taken aback by the government's objections to it.

+"This is a classic vertical merger.
+There are no overlaps of competition.
+There are no competitors being taken out of this market," he said.

-The Justice Department's concerns spilled into public view on Wednesday, two days after Stephenson had his first face-to-face meeting with newly installed DOJ antitrust chief Makan Delrahim.
+The Justice Department's antitrust division feels differently.
+The agency's concerns spilled into public view on Wednesday, two days after Stephenson had his first face-to-face meeting with newly installed DOJ antitrust chief Makan Delrahim.

 At the meeting, Delrahim outlined the DOJ's argument that the acquisition would cause anticompetitive harm to consumers, according to sources on both sides.
 The two men discussed divestitures that might satisfy the government's concerns.
 By all accounts, the meeting did not go well.